The Butterfly Garden Guidebook

 Snapdragons are named after the shape of their flowers.
 This cold weather annual is native to Europe, North Africa and the United States.
 The Snapdragon grows best in full or partial sun and most be watered on a regular basis.
 They grow in a variety of heights: as small as 6 inches all the way up to 48 inches or more.

-One of the more interesting facts about butterflies is that you can plant some of the plants listed above and start your very own butterfly garden.
+One of the more interesting facts about butterflies is that you can put the plants listed above and start your very own butterfly garden.
+If you would like to learn more check out out butterfly garden guide.